mrocklin/thesis/cas-code-generation.md

 \label{sec:cas-code-generation}

 Numerical code is often used to evaluate and solve mathematical problems.
 Frequently human users translate high-level mathematics directly into low-level code.
 In this section we motivate the use of computer algebra systems to serve as an intermediate step.
-This confers the following benefits.
+This approach confers the following benefits.

 1. Automated systems can leverage mathematics deeper in the compilation system
 2. Human error is reduced
 3. Multiple backends can be used

-We will demonstrate this with interactions between SymPy as discussed in section \ref{sec:sympy-software} and Theano\cite{theano2010}, a library for the generation of mathematical codes in C and CUDA.
+We will demonstrate these benefits with interactions between SymPy as discussed in section \ref{sec:sympy-software} and Theano\cite{theano2010}, a library for the generation of mathematical codes in C and CUDA.

 ### Radial Wave Function

 Computer algebra systems often have strong communities in the physical sciences.
-We use SymPy to quickly generate a radial wavefunction corresponding to `n = 6` and `l = 2` for Carbon (`Z = 6`).
+We use SymPy to generate a radial wave-function corresponding to `n = 6` and `l = 2` for Carbon (`Z = 6`).

 ~~~~~~~~~~~~~~~~Python
 from sympy.physics.hydrogen import R_nl